Montandalar/ScaleImpTcl/README.md

 The build service doesn't provide for Apple silicon.

 ##### Building tclkit from source
-You probably don't need a later tcl version.

   If you want to build tclkit yourself, or can't/won't use the build service, follow these instructions.
 The kitcreator project will be used to make our tclkit.
 Since I couldn't find any up to date pre-build tclkits from kitcreator, we will be building tclkit from source.

-TODO: Install Homebrew dependencies, if any?
-(To be determined)
+The first step is to install homebrew and build dependencies.
+You probably don't need a later tcl version than the one included with MacOS, but I recommend installing it through homebrew regardless.

+$ brew install git fossil automake tcl-tk
+$ eval $(/opt/homebrew/bin/brew shellenv)

 Open a terminal and build tclkit.
 A few special arguments are needed to build a working tclkit with kitcreator.
-The following builds for 64-bit Intel/AMD processors.
-I'm not sure how to build for Apple Silicon yet, sorry.
+Despite the confusing syntax of 'x86\_64', the following command line will build for either Intel or Apple Silicon Macs:

 ```
 fossil clone https://kitcreator.rkeene.org